kashing1999/notes/java.md

 #### Checked exceptions
 - All exceptions other than RuntimeExceptions are known as Checked exceptions, as the compiler checks whether the programmer has handled them or not
 - If these exceptions are not handled/declared in the program, you will get compilation error
-- Some examples: IOException, ClassNotFoundException etc
+- Some examples: `IOException`, `ClassNotFoundException` etc
 #### Unchecked exceptions
 - Runtime exceptions are also known as unchecked exceptions
 - These exceptions are not checked at compile-time
 - Hence, compiler does not check whether it was handled
 - Responsibilty of programmer to handle these exceptions
 ### Try
-- Try block contains set of statements wher an exception can occur
+- Try block contains set of statements where an exception can occur
 - A try block is always followed by a catch block, which handles the exceptions
 - Must be followed by a catch or finally or both
 ### Catch